Eugenie Chan Theater Projects

 The Truer History of the Chan Family is a rollicking new vaudeville about the impact of America’s legacy of anti-Asian legislation and sex trafficking on three generations of the playwright’s Chinese American family.
 We layer original material with actual family documents to explore the world my grandfather Gumdock Chan and great-uncle Thomas knew - and made - one of high hopes and hard choices.

-The Truer History of the Chan Family goes hybrid in 2024~
+The Truer History of the Chan Family goes online in 2024~

 The Truer History of the Chan Family receives a 2020 NEFA award!